wanderwallet/Wander/wander-embedded-sdk/README.md

       // Different layouts for different routes
       default: {
         type: "popup",
-        position: "bottom-right"
+        position: "bottom-right",
       },
       auth: {
-        type: "modal"
+        type: "modal",
       },
       "auth-request": {
         type: "sidebar",
         position: "right",
-        expanded: true
+        expanded: true,
-      }
       },
+    },
     cssVars: {
       background: "#f5f5f5",
       borderRadius: 12,
-      boxShadow: "0 8px 32px rgba(0, 0, 0, 0.12)"
+      boxShadow: "0 8px 32px rgba(0, 0, 0, 0.12)",
-    }
-  }
+    },
+  },
 });
 ```

 #### Custom CSS Styles

 You can add custom CSS styles to the iframe using `customStyles` option.
-When using this option, you must use CSS selectors to target specific elements.
+When using this option, you must use CSS
+selectors to target specific elements.

 Available selectors: